-Their flexible approach makes them happy, more comfortable and they avoid stress better.
+Their flexible schedule, and the ability to work remotely makes them happy, more comfortable and they avoid stress better.
 As you already know, all these are attributes of high employee engagement.
 So, let them be and let them deliver their best as per their happiness and work-life balance.
-When they realize that you are giving them the opportunity to preserve their autonomy, their loyalty towards your company can increase manifold.
+When they realise that you are giving them the opportunity to preserve their autonomy, their loyalty towards your company can increase manifold.

 4. Sign a contract with your remote workers